 Our long-term incentive plan ("LTIP") is a performance based incentive plan designed to reward executives, senior vice presidents and other selected officers who can have a significant impact on our long-term performance, and to further align the interests of such employees with those of our shareholders.
 The LTIP permits grants of performance shares or units, or phantom shares, to be satisfied with shares of our Class A common stock or cash payment as determined by the ECDC.
 Participants can elect to defer up to 100% of the award under the incentive compensation deferral plan.
 The ECDC determines the form of the award to be granted at the beginning of each performance period, which is generally a three-year period.
-The number of shares of our common stock authorized for grant under the LTIP is 1.5 million shares, with no one person able to receive more than 250,000 shares or the equivalent of \$5 million during any one performance period.
+The number of shares of our common stock authorized for grant under the LTIP is 1.5 million shares.
 We repurchase our Class A common stock on the open market to settle stock awards under the plan.
 We do not issue new shares of common stock to settle stock awards.
 LTIP awards are considered vested at the end of each applicable performance period.

 The LTIP provides the recipient the right to earn performance shares or units, or phantom stock, based on the level of achievement of performance goals as defined by us.
 Performance measures and a peer group of property and casualty companies to be used for comparison are determined by the ECDC.
-The performance measures for all periods presented were the reported growth in direct written premium and statutory combined ratio of the Exchange and its property and casualty subsidiaries and return on invested assets over a three-year performance period as compared to the results of the peer group over the same period.
+The performance measures for all periods presented were the reported growth in direct written premium and statutory combined ratio of the Exchange and its property and casualty subsidiaries and return on invested assets over a three-year period as compared to the results of the peer group over the same period.
 Because the award is based upon a comparison to results of a peer group over a three-year period, the award accrual is based upon estimates of probable results for the remaining performance period.
-This estimate is subject to variability if our results or the results of the peer group are substantially different than the results we project.
+This estimate is subject to variability if our results of the peer group are substantially different than the results we project.